Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Running the benchmarks

 cd succesively in C++, Ju, Numba Py, Pythran, PyVec, C++Lib, JuLib, PyScipy PythranVec.

-The:
+Then:

-- For Ju* directories, as well as for Numba/,  run  ./script
+- For Ju* directories, as well as for Numba/:,  run  ./:script

 - For C++* directories:

 mkdir Build

-cd Build
+cd Build/

 cmake ..